Teen reveals designs at New York Fashion Week

 "I think sometimes what a designer misses is that people want to understand how to dress head-to-toe and she was able to do that," Jackson Brown said.

-Taylor said that after taking the sewing classes, she gradually got more serious about fashion.
-She made clothes for friends, designing a collection and eventually getting a handful of items produced and selling them online and at trunk shows.
+Taylor said that after taking the sewing classes, she gradually got more serious about fashion, making clothes for friends, designing a collection and eventually getting a handful of items produced and selling them online and at trunk shows.
 Her line is now produced in Los Angeles.

-Taylor went to school on an accelerated schedule.
-She graduated from high school at 11 and attends community college.
+Taylor went to school on an accelerated schedule, graduating from high school at 11 and now attending community college.

-"She's tried a lot of different things and some things stuck and something things didn't, but art and fashion have been consistent," she said.
+"She's tried a lot of different things and some things stuck and something things didn't, but art and fashion have been consistent," she said, adding that her daughter's fashion career "just kind of snowballed."

-Jennifer LaTorre-Daly, a 20-year veteran of the fashion industry, joined Taylor's team last fall.
-LaTorre Daly is the strategic planning director.
-She focuses on getting Taylor's clothes in major retail outlets.
+Jennifer LaTorre-Daly, a 20-year veteran of the fashion industry, joined Taylor's team last fall as the New York-based strategic planning director, focusing on getting Taylor's clothes in major retail outlets.
 "It's a great concept: She's designing for her peers," LaTorre-Daly said.

 Taylor said that even though her schedule can be hectic, she enjoys it and feels like she has a good balance of school, art, fashion and just hanging out with friends.
 And she points out that she has friends who are just as busy with interests like acting or dance.